Jaimie Cory, M.Ed, LCMHCA

 Counseling Background |

-During her master’s program, Jaimie completed her clinical internship at the Montrose Center in Houston, TX, which is a local nonprofit organization dedicated to empowering LGBTQIA+ and HIV+ individuals and their families.
+During her master’s program, Jaimie completed her clinical internship at the Montrose Center in Houston, TX, a local nonprofit organization dedicated to empowering LGBTQIA+ and HIV+ individuals and their families.
 There, she managed a case load of clients seeking individual therapy and couples counseling, conducted clinical assessments, supported new clients experiencing situations of crisis, facilitated support groups for LGBTQIA+ individuals who were seeking support in coming out, and co-facilitated therapeutic groups for those struggling with substance use and recovery from trauma.
 Jaimie has also provided counseling services to students at UNCG in the Nicholas A. Vacc Clinic and at the Counseling Center at Guilford College.
+Jaimie has worked with individuals and couples at Banyan Tree Counseling since 2020.

 |